+Christmas Eve, called Badnjak in Croatian, is celebrated in a similar manner to other countries of Eastern Europe.
 Straw may be placed underneath the Christmas Eve tablecloth.
 Fish, as a substitute for meat, is served, though a meat dish is usually presented as the entree on Christmas Day.
-Other dishes include stuffed cabbage, poppyseed rolls, and a cake made from figs. A yule log may be burned after being sprinkled with holy water or spirits, its fire tended throughout the night so that the flame does not extinguish from neglect.
+Other dishes include stuffed cabbage, poppyseed rolls, and a cake made from figs. A yule log may be burned after being sprinkled with holy water or spirits, and its fire is tended throughout the night so that the flame does not extinguish from neglect.

-Santa Claus and Gift-Giving in Croatia
+Santa Claus and Gift-Giving